Our Purpose

 Cat

-Cat is an educator and consultant with Masters degrees in education, business, and counseling psychology.
+Cat is a life coach and grief coach with Masters degrees in education, business, and counseling psychology.

 In December 2017, she suddenly lost her hearing completely.
-She founded NeoHear to empower the d/Deaf and hard of hearing.
+She founded NeoHear to empower the d/Deaf and hard of hearing and our hearing allies.

 Michael is an alumnus of Cornell University (BS/MBA) and the University of Edinburgh (MSc/PhD).